meccaLeccaHi/py_stimuli/README.md

 **Xbox Controller -**  Depends on Xbox 360 controller support for Python (xbox.py - Steven Jacobs) https://github.com/FRC4564/Xbox

+Ideally, the included fonts should be installed (placed in ~/.fonts).

 ### Each folder contains a single experiment (composed of two files):

 #### - constants.py